nmsa/tma-framework-m/development/probes/README.md

 ## Running

-To start the container, use the follow commands.
+To start the container, use the following commands.

 ```sh
 cd probe-demo